Numerical Electromagnetics Code: Example

 The output indicates that the antenna has a maximum gain of 9.75 dBi, a little over three times the gain of an isotropic antenna.
 However, as the signal moves even five degrees to the side, this has dropped to 9.5.
 When you reach 75 degrees off the front, the antenna begins to have negative gain.
 This indicates that this antenna is fairly directional, and one would expect it to have a high front-to-back ratio.

 NEC versions

 BRACT

 BRACT was a pure method of moments implementation, suitable for use on antennas consisting of uniform diameter conductors arranged in free space and connected to each other at their ends (if at all).
 It did not model the contributions of the ground (or water) and was primarily useful for aircraft and spacecraft type applications.

 AMP

 AMP modified BRACT by adding a system for calculating the effects of ground planes.

 AMP2

 AMP2 added the ability to model extended closed surfaces.

 NEC-1

-The original NEC, later known as NEC-1 when NEC-2 was introduced, was a modification of the earlier AMP2, adding a more accurate current expansion along wires and at multiple wire junctions, and an option in the wire modeling for far greater accuracy on thick wires.
+The original NEC, later known as NEC-1 after NEC-2 was introduced, was a modification of the earlier AMP2, adding a more accurate current expansion along wires and at multiple wire junctions, and an option in the wire modeling for far greater accuracy on thick wires.
 A new model for a voltage source was added and several other modifications made for increased accuracy.